-12. Validate your test fixture definition by clicking OK.
+7. Dismiss the window by clicking OK.

+Text-only simulation

-Text-only In order to run the test, click on the Makefile tab.
-The Makefile view shown in Figure 2.11 now simulation shows two actions added under the Tests section.
-Clicking on the Run button for sim-buff2c generates the simulation output in the execution window (Figure 2.12).
+In order to run the test, click on the Makefile tab.
+The Makefile view shown in Figure 2.15 now shows two actions added under the Tests" subpane.
+Clicking on the Run button for sim-buff2c generates the following output in the execution window.
 The numbers reported on the left hand side of each channel activity are simulation times - either the time at which data is presented at an input channel from the external environment or the time at which data is presented on an output channel to the external environment.
-Note however that at the breeze level the simulator has a very simplistic timing model, so these values should be treated with caution.
+Note however that the simulator has a very simplistic timing model, so these values should be treated with caution.